wizardfan/gio-repository/README.md

 ## Acknowledgements ##
 GIO is a collaboration between [Conrad Bessant's lab](http://www.bessantlab.org) at Queen Mary, University of London and [David Matthews](http://www.bristol.ac.uk/cellmolmed/research/infect-immune/matthews.html) at the University of Bristol.
 Jun Fan is lead developer.
 The project is supported by BBSRC (project number BB/K016075/1).

-As well as novel code, GIO will include a number of already existing tools produced by other groups.
+As well as novel codes, GIO will include a number of already existing tools produced by other groups.
 We will acknowledge these groups in full here when the list of tools is stable.